2003 Atlantic hurricane season: Hurricane Kate

 The interaction between Kate and a high pressure area to its north produced 3–4 ft waves along the coast of North Carolina and New England.
-In Atlantic Canada, which was hit by Hurricane Juan weeks prior, officials advised residents to prepare by cleaning debris and securing loose objects.
-A cruise ship was redirected to avoid the storm.
-The Newfoundland and Maritimes Weather Center issued a storm warning for Newfoundland, while the Canadian Hurricane Centre issued a hurricane-force wind warning.
-Due to the expected combination of moisture from Kate and a cold front, the Canadian Hurricane Centre also issued a heavy rainfall warning for southeastern Newfoundland.
-The strongest winds of Kate remained away from any landmasses, though the large circulation produced sustained winds of up to 40 mph at Cape Race, Newfoundland.
-The storm also generated strong swells and surf along the southern portion of the Avalon Peninsula, reaching heights of 9–13 ft.
+In Atlantic Canada, a cruise ship was redirected to avoid the storm.
+Kate produced sustained winds of up to 40 mph at Cape Race, Newfoundland.
+It generated strong swells and surf along the southern coast of the Avalon Peninsula, reaching heights of 9–13 ft.
 Rainfall in southeastern Newfoundland reached over 4 in.
 St. John's reported 1.8 in on October 6, a record for the date, but not enough to cause flooding.
-The extratropical remnant of Hurricane Kate produced winds of up to 70 mph in northern Scotland.
+The remnants of Kate produced 70 mph wind gusts in northern Scotland.